carlossalasamper/reactject/README.md

 ## Packages

-- [reactject](/packages/reactject) - React adapter for TSyringe dependency injection container.
+- [reactject](/packages/reactject) - 💡 Install this package in your React project to start managing dependencies in the right way.

 <hr>

 ## Examples

-- [Basic example](/examples/basic-example/) - Basic usage of the dependency container in React.
+- [Basic example](/examples/basic-example/) - Basic usage of the dependency injection framework.

 <hr>